mtdowner/codecademy/computer-science/intro-to-programming/intro-to-comp-sci-career-path/python-control-flow/project/magic-8-ball/README.md

  You can implement this by creating an `if`/`else` statement such that:

  - If the name is an empty string, it will only print the question.
- - Else, the player’s name and question are both printed.
+ - Else, the player's name and question are both printed.

 ### Task 14
  What if the `question` string is empty?
 If the user does not provide any question, then the Magic 8-Ball cannot provide a fortune, otherwise, the fabric of reality is at risk!